MimmyJau/mimmyjau.github.io/src/pages/about/about.md

 (and again as a haiku)

-A generalist
+a generalist
-Ideas bridging different fields
+ideas bridging different fields
-Creativity :)
+creativity :)

 ## Things I like